-- Is the provider responsive – both during the sales process and for support after the sale?
+- Is the provider responsive – both during the sales process and for support after the program has been implemented?

 - Does the education provider provide periodic updates to the programs and technology that you get from them?
 How is this done?

-- Does their technology, reporting mechanisms, etc. help you or hinder you in terms of dealing with management, IT and legal departments?
+- Does their technology, reporting mechanisms, etc. help you or hinder you in terms of dealing with management, IT and the legal department?
 Ask them to explain these things to you.

 - Can they help you cost-justify their program in a way that helps you secure funding for their programs?

 - Can they provide support to you if your facility needs to secure external funding, like grants?

 With MetaMD, you get a partner, not a vendor.

 MetaMD ‘s mission is to improve healthcare through education and we are intent on being the best education partner possible for NICU and Mother/Baby units and the parents they serve.